 The virtual keyboard on your smartphone collects everything you type.
 Do you trust it?
-Are on-screen keyboard apps safe?
-Is there a private android keyboard?
+Are on-screen keyboard apps safe and is there a private android keyboard?

 There are several private Android keyboards.
 The best alternative keyboards are open-source and transparent in their data handling.
 Other smartphone keyboards have business models that align with consumer privacy.
-But, any keyboard can be made private with proper use and data filtering techniques.
+But, any keyboard can be made more private via compartmentalization or data filtering.

 Table of Contents